Subhas Chandra Bose's plunge into Indian politics - Non Cooperation

 To further consolidate his position C.R Das took up the challenge headlong and did a whirlwind tour of South India, then considered as the bastion of Congress, in 1923.
 He received an overwhelming response.
 In the different provinces of India including that of Bengal the Congress and the Swarajists had become bitter rivals.
 This had caused great damage to the National cause.
 In 1923 under Maulana Abul Kalam Azad a special session of the Congress was held in Delhi.
 A compromise was worked out and Congressmen were allowed to contest elections of the councils and the position of the Swarajists was almost accepted, although Congress distanced itself as an organization from contesting elections.
 In the all India elections that followed, Swarajists displayed a wonderful performance, by either becoming the strongest opposition or winning the majority, esp. in that of Bengal and Central Provinces.
 In the local body elections of the United Provinces, the party did remarkably well under the stewardship of Motilal Nehru.

 In 1923 Subhas became the secretary of Bengal Provincial Congress.
 He also became sensitive the needs of Hindu Muslim unity for fighting the British together through a genuine understanding of the needs of the Muslim in line with the ideals of Deshbandhu.
 He realized that the British policy of divide and rule would cost India much more and a divided house was house fallen.
-Therefore Deshbandhu had tried his best to take the Muslims along in his quest for Swaraj and he accommodated them, but not gave in to their unjust demands.
+Therefore Deshbandhu tried his best to take the Muslims along in his quest for Swaraj and he accommodated them, but did not give in to their unjust demands.
 He knew about the fundamentalism in Islam, the inherent superiority complex that would prevent a section of their leaders to align with the Hindus for a common cause.
 Hindu Muslim unity was far off as the results showed right after non cooperation movement collapsed.
 Violent riots, fueled by the political immaturity of Congress and the cunning policies of British, started across the country, resulting in the terrible Moplah killings in Malabar.
 Only somebody like Deshbandhu, who was trusted by the leaders of both communities for fairness and justice, could take the two warring fractions along.
 Deshbandhu was farsighted in his dealings with the Muslims.
-He signed the Bengal pact in 1923 which was rejected by the Congress but was ratified by the Provincial conference in May 1924, that had been instrumental in gaining the trust of the Muslims.
+He signed the Bengal pact in 1923 which was rejected by the Congress but was ratified by the Provincial conference in May 1924, that was instrumental in gaining the trust of the Muslims.

 Subhas had many differences of opinion with Deshbandhu and argued with him vociferously as per his own tribute to him in a letter after Deshbandhu's death.
 However one person Subhas was extremely intimate with was Deshbandhu's wife, Basanti Devi.
 Prabhavati Devi had said to Basanti, "I gave birth to Subhas, but you are his real mother."
 As per the reminiscences of Basanti Devi, Subhas would often come to the Das household late at night and his demand to his beloved mother (Basanti Devi) was to cook for him something.
 Even though Basanti Devi would explain that the kitchen was closed, she ultimately had to go and cook a simple "bhate bhat" (a Bengali delicacy of boiled rice and vegetables served with clarified butter or ghee) and Subhas used to take that with heavenly pleasure.
 Basanti Devi remembered the night when she was arrested by the police for picketing and had returned home late at night when she was released, Subhas cried his heart out for her.
-Basanti Devi, it seems also had tried very hard for Subhas's marriage.
+Basanti Devi, it seems also tried very hard for Subhas's marriage.
 After Deshbandhu's death Subhas wanted Basanti Devi to come to the forefront and become the leader and the guru.
 But Basanti Devi stayed away from politics, perhaps wisely.

 Deshbandhu Chittaranjan Das, who renounced everything for the sake of the country and his worthy spouse Basanti Devi, who was the first to go to jail while volunteering for the Non Cooperation Movement.
 Deshbandhu was the first leader to send his own family members to prison to set an example to the people of nobility and sacrifice